+Another concern related to healthy eating and weight management is the consumption of alcohol.
+Alcohol consumption can stimulate the appetite and may be a risk factor for obesity due to the high-calorie content of some types of alcohol (Golzarand et al., 2022; Yeomans, 2010).
+For example, a 5 fl. oz serving of red wine can average 125 calories, a 12 fl. oz serving of regular beer can average 153 calories, and a 9 fl. oz serving of a pina colada cocktail can average 490 calories (U.S. Department of Health and Human Services, 2023).
 The 2020-2025 Dietary Guidelines for Americans suggest that adults of legal drinking age should drink in moderation by limiting intake to two drinks or less daily for biological males and one drink or less daily for biological females (Snetselaar et al., 2021).
 Individuals taking GLP-1 (semaglutide) medication may develop some resistance to alcohol intake and cravings.
 Researchers have documented that semaglutide reduced alcohol intake and alcohol-seeking behavior in different rat studies (Aranäs et al., 2023; Chuong et al., 2023).
-From these results, researchers theorize the GLP-1 medication may help reduce alcohol drinking behaviors in overweight patients and individuals with alcohol use disorders (Aranäs et al., 2023).
+From these results, researchers theorize that the GLP-1 medication may help reduce alcoholdrinking behaviors in overweight patients and individuals with alcohol use disorders (Aranäs et al., 2023).
 Human clinical trials are still needed to validate these hypotheses fully.
 To date, there are no reported negative interactions between GLP-1 medications and alcohol consumption (Aranäs et al., 2023).
 A potential precaution of combining the GLP-1 medication with alcohol is the possible hypoglycemic effects of the alcohol and the medication (Oba-Yamamoto et al., 2021).
 Both alcohol and the GLP-1 medication are associated with lowering blood sugars (Oba-Yamamoto et al., 2021; Ozeki et al., 2022).
-Thus, individuals taking the medication (especially those with T2DM) may need to consult their healthcare provider prior to drinking alcohol as hypoglycemia can be a safety concern for these individuals (Amaro et al., 2022; Chuong et al., 2023).
+Thus, individuals taking the medication (especially those with T2DM) may need to consult their healthcare provider before drinking alcohol, as hypoglycemia can be a safety concern for these individuals (Amaro et al., 2022; Chuong et al., 2023).